preciofishbone/OmniaDocsG2/general-assets/custom-date-filtering/index.rst

 .. image:: custom-date-filter-2.png

-(Note: "today" has been changed to "now" in later Omnia versions,
+(Note: "today" has been changed to "now" in later Omnia versions, so "One week from now" etc.)

 3. Use the detailed settings for a custom time period: